ThibaultLejemble/thibaultlejemble.github.io/pages/research.md

 <div style="text-align: justify">
 Curvatures of curves and surfaces are local properties that are fundamental in geometry processing.
 They correspond to local features that characterize small neighborhoods of points on a surface.
-Their uses in computer vision are numerous: keypoints extraction, sharp features detection, shape matching, smoothing, segmentation...
+Their applications in computer vision are numerous, including keypoint extraction, sharp feature detection, shape matching, smoothing, and segmentation.
-Differential properties of smooth surfaces are well understood in theory since Gauss work in 1827.
+The differential properties of smooth surfaces have been well understood in theory since Gauss's work in 1827.
-The challenge is now to estimate these quantities on point-sampled surfaces using accurate and precise estimators.
+The current challenge is to estimate these quantities on point-sampled surfaces using accurate and precise estimators.
-Algorithms must be efficiency in time and memory, and must be adapted to GPU implementations.
+Algorithms must be efficient in terms of time and memory and adapted to GPU implementations.
-Theoretical proofs of convergence under asymptotic settings should certify that these estimators tends toward the correct differential invariant and that they remain robust in the presence of noise.
+Theoretical proofs of convergence under asymptotic settings should certify that these estimators tend toward the correct differential invariants and that they remain robust in the presence of noise.
 </div>

 - [Stable and efficient differential estimators on oriented point clouds](/articles/lejemble2021stable.pdf), Lejemble at al., 2021 ([Github](https://github.com/STORM-IRIT/algebraic-shape-operator))